Warehouse Writeback

 model_id

-For a source object with type DataWarehouse::Query, this points to the SQL, Looker, or dbt model associated with it.
-The model is what you see in the Census UI and is what is responsible for storing a SQL query, dbt reference, etc. The DataWarehouse::Query source object lives between the model and your source and is responsible for translating the model definition into rows and columns.
+The model is what you see in the Census UI and is what is responsible for storing a SQL query, dbt reference, etc. The DataWarehouse::Query

 business_object_id

-For a source object with type DataWarehouse::BusinessObjectSource, this points to the entity associated with it.
 The entity is what you see in the Census UI and is what you configure to fit your business needs.
-The DataWarehouse::BusinessObjectSource source object lives between the entity and your source and is responsible for translating the entity definition into rows and columns.
+The DataWarehouse::BusinessObjectSource

 filter_segment_id

-For a source object with type DataWarehouse::FilterSegmentSource, this points to the segment associated with it.
 The segment is what you see in the Census UI and is where you configure conditional logic to segment your data.
-The DataWarehouse::FilterSegmentSource source object lives between the segment and your source and is responsible for translating the segment definition into rows and columns.
+The DataWarehouse::FilterSegmentSource

 Destinations are where you send data during a sync.
 An example is Salesforce.